 PhD Graduate Fellowships

-The Department of English currently has available twenty-one Teaching Fellowships, one Research Fellowship, and one Dissertation Fellowship.
+The Department of English currently has available several teaching fellowships for incoming students, and two dissertation fellowships for fifth-year students.
 These Fellowships are awarded on the basis of merit.
 Fellowships include tuition, certain fees, and a stipend.
-The stipend for 2018-2019 is $17,000.
+The stipend for 2022-2023 is $17,000.
 Further details about the fellowships are outlined below.

 *NEW* -- Duquesne University is now offering the "Nimick Forbesway Foundation English Graduate Diversity Teaching Assistantship" for a qualified Master's or Doctoral applicant from an underrepresented population; this award adds an additional $4000 to the current Master's or Doctoral Teaching Assistantships.